 When you hear music playing, does your foot start to tap?
 Do your hips start to sway?
 Do you reach for whoever’s nearest and break into an impromptu tango?
-If so, there’s a good chance that Baby has picked up on your enthusiasm, and is throwing themselves around to the beat whenever you play his favorite song.
-On the other hand, if you’re a little more shy on the dance floor, you might still be wondering when he is going to strut his stuff for the first time.
+If so, there’s a good chance that Baby has picked up on your enthusiasm, and is throwing themself around to the beat whenever you play their favorite song.
+On the other hand, if you’re a little more shy on the dance floor, you might still be wondering when they are going to strut their stuff for the first time.

-This variation happens because dancing isn’t exactly like learning to speak – they may call it “the language of dance,” but he is probably starting to get pretty good at making themselves understood even if he doesn’t do a little twirl every time you play that song.
+This variation happens because dancing isn’t exactly like learning to speak – they may call it “the language of dance,” but they are probably starting to get pretty good at making themself understood even if they doesn’t do a little twirl every time you play that song.

 Origins of dance

 A 2010 study of babies and toddlers, and their response to different types of music and rhythm (measured against the control group of the sound of conversation) showed that babies as young as 5 months old start moving around to music, and doing their best to follow the rhythm – dancing, essentially.
 Most sources talk about dancing as something that toddlers start doing as soon as they can stand, but if you look a little closer at younger babies, you may notice that they’re dancing, too.

 Of course, not every tot hops, skips, or jumps right into dancing, and one big reason for this may be exposure to music.
 Basically, babies and toddlers who hear more music, and are more familiar with it, and whose parents actively engage with music, whether that means singing along, playing music, or even just bopping around the kitchen doing their own little dance while making dinner at night, may be more likely to experiment with dancing themselves.
 Familiarity with music, even just by hearing a lot of it at an early age, may also encourage and assist toddlers in learning to play music when they’re older.